 How Long Can You Wait to Eat After a Workout?

-Regardless of your pre-workout food, Michele said it's usually fine to wait 30-45 minutes to eat after a workout.
+Regardless of your pre-workout food, Fumagalli said it's usually fine to wait 30-45 minutes to eat after a workout.
 What you don't want to wait on is hydration.
-"We need to make sure we're drinking a lot of fluids, primarily water or water with electrolytes," Michele said.
-The electrolytes are especially important for cardio workouts, according to registered dietitian Kristin Kirkpatrick of the Cleveland Clinic's Wellness Institute, and particularly when your workout was longer than an hour.
+"We need to make sure we're drinking a lot of fluids, primarily water or water with electrolytes," Fumagalli said.
+The electrolytes are especially important for cardio workouts that lasted an hour or longer, according to registered dietitian Kristin Kirkpatrick of the Cleveland Clinic's Wellness Institute.

 Should I Eat Even If I'm Not Hungry?

-If you're simply not hungry after a workout, Michele still recommended eating at least some protein and carbs.
+If you're simply not hungry after a workout, Fumagalli still recommended eating at least some protein and carbs.
 It's not necessarily that your body doesn't want the food; she said you might not be hungry post-exercise simply because "your body isn't used to getting food right after your workout.
 You might just get accustomed to that routine."
-And it's not a routine that will help you reach your fitness and weight-loss goals.
+It doesn't have to be a full meal; even a smaller snack can shore up your carb stores and keep your body from going into that catabolic state of muscle breakdown.

 Foods to Eat After a Workout

-It's best if you can eat a full meal within two hours of exercise, Michele said, complete with protein, carbs, and vegetables; but that's not always possible, and might not even sound good if you're not typically hungry after working out.
-In that case, Michele said a protein shake can be a good option.
+It's best if you can eat a full meal within two hours of exercise, Fumagalli said, complete with protein, carbs, and vegetables, but that's not always possible, and might not even sound good right after a workout.
+In that case, Fumagalli said a protein shake can be a good option.
 "They're great for convenience," she explained, if you know you're not going to be able to sit down for a meal for a few hours, or if you just don't feel like eating a full meal.
 Make sure to eat a piece of fruit, such as a banana, on the side or throw it in the smoothie itself.
-Many packaged protein smoothies don't have any carbs, Michele said, but they're essential for recovery as well.
+Many packaged protein smoothies don't have any carbs, Fumagalli said, but they're essential for recovery as well.

-If you're going straight from the gym to the kitchen, though, there's no need to push the extra protein; just make sure you have a good source of it in your meal, as well as carbs and vegetables.
-If you're looking to increase your strength and avoid muscle breakdown, Kristin recommended protein-rich foods like:
+If you're going straight from the gym to a meal, though, there's no need to push the extra protein: just make sure you have a good source of it on your plate, as well as carbs and vegetables.
+If you're looking to increase your strength and avoid muscle breakdown, Kirkpatrick recommended protein-rich foods like:

 - Whey protein

 After intense cardio workouts, it's especially important to replenish your supply of glycogen by eating carbs.
-Kristin and Michele recommended:
+Kirkpatrick and Fumagalli recommended:

 - Full-fat yogurt